projectcalico/calico/master/getting-started/openstack/installation/redhat.md

 [Kilo](http://docs.openstack.org/kilo/install-guide/install/yum/content/index.html)
 / [Liberty](http://docs.openstack.org/liberty/index.html).

-At the time of writing the Liberty guide isn't yet available, but you can use PackStack instead: <https://www.rdoproject.org/QuickStart>.

 ### Configure YUM repositories

 The latest version of Calico for OpenStack is 1.4, and we recommend using it